jamesbrond/todoist-template/docs/template/template_yaml_syntax.md

 **color** [Integer]

 Optional.
 A numeric ID representing the color of the project icon.
-Refer to the id column in the [Colors](https://developer.todoist.com/guides/#colors) guide for more info.
+Refer to the ID column in the [Colors](https://developer.todoist.com/guides/#colors) guide for more info.

 **favorite** [Boolean]